Extended Day Program Activity Counselor

 Located near the base of the stunning Wasatch Mountain Range and adjacent to the University of Utah, a world-class research university and medical center, Rowland Hall attracts a diverse community of families.
 The school focuses on recruiting and retaining high-quality employees by offering extensive professional development opportunities, salaries that are competitive with local districts and market rates, and a close-knit, supportive community.

 Rowland Hall seeks an Extended Day program activity counselor.
 This position involves the direct supervision of children, maintaining a caring and consistent and enjoyable environment, and communicating with all Extended Day staff.
 This is a part-time position.
-Afternoon positions are available: Monday through Friday, 3–6 pm.
+Positions are available Monday through Friday, from 7:30–8:30 am and 3–6 pm.

 Child Management Skills: